Board of Directors

 IATI: IATI is a voluntary initiative that seeks to improve the transparency of aid, development, and humanitarian resources in order to increase their effectiveness.
 The IATI Standard is a format and framework for publishing data on development cooperation activities, intended to be used by all organisations in development, including government donors, private sector organisations, and national and international NGOs.
 Organisations implement IATI by publishing their aid information in IATI’s agreed electronic format (XML) – usually on their website – before linking it to the IATI Registry.

-CBF-Keur : The CBF certification promotes trustworthy in fundraising and expenditure by reviewing fundraising organizations and giving information and advice to government institutions and the public.
+CBF Erkenning: The CBF promotes trustworthy in fundraising and expenditure by reviewing fundraising organisations and giving information and advice to government institutions and the public.
 An important criteria is that the costs for fundraising of the charity expressed as a percentage of the revenues from its own fundraising in any one year, may not amount more than 25% of the revenues from its own fundraising.
 Furthermore the board must consist of independent persons.
 And for a clear insight in the financial records, every financial report must be drawn up according to the same principles.

 RJ 650 Accounting Principles: A set of Dutch accounting standards